thingsboard/thingsboard.github.io/docs/user-guide/integrations/index.md

 ### Feature Roadmap

-#### Downlink capabilities

-At the moment integrations support uplink message processing from external platforms to ThingsBoard.
-We are actively working to enable downlink capabilities as well.
-To enable this feature we will introduce the downlink message queue in latest open-source release that will hold all attribute updates and RPC calls.
-Similar we will extend the Data Converter interface to allow converting this messages to the device specific payloads.
-This feature is scheduled for the next minor release.

-#### Usage statistics
+#### API limits

-We plan to log statistics for amount of messages processed by each integration with possible limitations of messages processed on a tenant / system levels.
+We plan to introduce API to control limitations of messages processed on a tenant / system levels.

 #### More integrations and protocols

-We plan to provide specific integrations for different platforms, like The Things Network and also for different communication protocols, like gRPC.
+We plan to provide specific integrations for new platforms and different communication protocols, like gRPC.

 #### More data converters